kajamia/ASC-bla/docs/cppreference/matrix.rst

     .. cpp:function:: Matrix (size_t height, size_t width, std::initializer_list<T> list)

     There is one constructor that creates an empty matrix of given dimensions.
-    The initializer list constructor stores an initalizer list into a matrix.
+    The initializer list constructor stores an initalizer list into a matrix;
+    note that this copies the list into memory, thus the entries of the list have to match the ordering of the Matrix.

     T is the data type of the elements of the matrix.
 You can use about any data type with Matrix.
     As for the ordering, **RowMajor** and **ColMajor** are available.